tezos/tezos-mirror/docs/whitedoc/michelson.rst

 a single exception specified just after, annotations are only here to add constraints, *i.e.* they cannot turn an otherwise rejected program into an accepted one.
 The notable exception to this rule is for
-entrypoints: the `CONTRACT` instruction semantics varies depending on its constructor annotation, and some contract origination may fail due to invalid entrypoint constructor annotations.
+entrypoints: the semantics of the `CONTRACT` and `SELF` instructions vary depending on their constructor annotations, and some contract origination may fail due to invalid entrypoint constructor annotations.

 Stack visualization tools like the Michelson's Emacs mode print